Creating a Custom Walk-in Closet

 - Showing the correct door swing is important, particularly in relatively small spaces such as closets, because it affects the available space for the placement of objects like storage components.

-To create a bank of drawers
+To create a bank of drawers below a section of shelves

 Full Height Cabinets can be used to create a bank of drawers.
 Combine drawers with shelves and cabinet doors to create a custom configuration that suits your needs.